opendxl/mcafee-dxl-schemas/README.md

-# mcafee-dxl-schemas
+# McAfee DXL Schemas
-A repository that contains DXL schemas for McAfee-based products
+This repository is comprised of DXL schemas for Mcafee-related products